Vi Keeland: Writing career

 In January 2013, Keeland published her first novel First Thing I See.
 Though she never intended on publishing it, she was inspired to take a chance after being displaced from her home due to damage from Hurricane Sandy.
 Since then, she has published thirty-one full-length novels, and her work is translated in twenty-seven languages and available as animated games.
 She is represented by Kimberly Brower of Brower Literary & Management.

 In 2016 Keeland published Bossman, a book about a boss who falls for one of his employees.
 The book debuted at #1 on The New York Times and the Wall Street Journal bestseller lists and spent 6 weeks on the USA Today bestseller list.
 In 2021, Keeland published The Invitation, a book about a woman who crashes a wedding only to be caught by a handsome groomsman.
 The book debuted at #1 on the Wall Street Journal bestseller list and spent 6 weeks on the USA Today bestseller list.

 Keeland has been collaborating with Penelope Ward on a number of contemporary romance novels.
 The first of which, Cocky Bastard (2015), was about a cross-country driver who gets in a romance with a guy who fixed her flat tire.
 The book was listed on USA Today and New York Times bestsellers.
 The title of the book started a trend among romance novelists to include the word "cocky" in their titles.

 Three of her short stories have been adapted into films by Passionflix, and her full-length novel, Egomaniac, is currently optioned for film by TaleFlick.

 Personal life and career

 Keeland is married to a man whom she has known since they were in grade school.
 They have three children and live in Long Island.
 Before writing, Vi Keeland was an attorney and specialized in the area of tax law.
+Vi’s husband is a guitar player who is locally known for his cover of “Wagon Wheel”.